saeedNW/nest-craft/README.md

 Nest Craft is a new way of scaffolding custom NestJS projects.
 It provides various options and configurations to help you quickly set up your project, including Docker integration, custom utilities, and more.

+**Note:** The [`@nestjs/cli`](https://www.npmjs.com/package/@nestjs/cli) package is a must for this package to work because Nest Craft depends on it for its core logic.
+Make sure to install it before using Nest Craft.

 [![npm version](https://badgen.net/npm/v/nest-craft)](https://www.npmjs.com/package/nest-craft)
 ![License](https://img.shields.io/npm/l/@nestjs/cli.svg)